-\textbf{Anonymization.} Similar to~\cite{densecap}, we leverage all person and team entity names from the metadata of \textbf{SoccerReplay-1988}, and replace any matched names in textual commentaries with standardized placeholders, such as ``[PLAYER]'', ``[TEAM]'', ``[COACH]'', and ``[REFEREE]'', to ensure consistency across the tasks.
+\textbf{Anonymization.} Similar to~\cite{densecap}, we extract all person and team entity names from the metadata of \textbf{SoccerReplay-1988}, and replace them in textual commentaries with placeholders, such as ``[PLAYER]'', ``[TEAM]'', ``[COACH]'', and ``[REFEREE]'', ensuring consistency across tasks.

-Moreover, our proposed data curation pipeline can seamlessly extend to existing datasets, converting the SoccerNet series~\cite{deliege2021soccernet2, densecap} into our unified data format, termed as {\em SoccerNet-pro}.
+Moreover, our data curation pipeline can seamlessly extend to existing datasets, converting the SoccerNet series~\cite{deliege2021soccernet2, densecap} into our unified data format, termed {\em SoccerNet-pro}.
 This expansion further enlarges the standardized datasets available for soccer understanding tasks.